Ascendant Resources Engages Leading Decarbonization Consultant to Drive Carbon Neutrality at Lagoa Salgada

 - First step towards Carbon Neutrality at Lagoa Salgada

-/EIN News/ -- TORONTO, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Ascendant Resources Inc. (TSX: ASND) (OTCQB: ASDRF; FRA: 2D9) (“Ascendant” or the “Company”) is pleased to announce that the company has engaged Synergy Enterprises (“Synergy”), a leading firm specializing in greenhouse gas (“GHG”) accounting and decarbonization strategies, to help Ascendant develop and execute its strategy to be a leader in low-carbon mining at its Lagoa Salgada Property in Portugal.
+TORONTO, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Ascendant Resources Inc. ASND ASDRF2D)) ("Ascendant" or the "Company") is pleased to announce that the company has engaged Synergy Enterprises ("Synergy"), a leading firm specializing in greenhouse gas ("GHG") accounting and decarbonization strategies, to help Ascendant develop and execute its strategy to be a leader in low-carbon mining at its Lagoa Salgada Property in Portugal.

 Over the next year, Synergy will measure emissions from current exploration activity and model the projected emissions of the proposed operation being designed in the upcoming feasibility study, which is expected to be completed towards the end of Q1/23.
 Based on the ensuing model, Synergy will create a decarbonization strategy that identifies the key opportunities to reduce emissions, and work with company leadership to set ambitious, achievable, GHG emission targets.
 Ascendant Resources and Synergy will also explore carbon neutrality as a strategy to reduce the overall environmental impact of the proposed project.